judetarun/SR-FLIPFLOP-USING-CASE/README.md

 ![ex6 waveform](https://github.com/user-attachments/assets/2db1ba57-5da5-46e9-99c6-180764b6af37)

 **RESULTS**
-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+Thus the given sr filpflop are implemented using and their operations are verified using Verilog programming.